KxxngDemi/Case-and-File/README.md

 Group Project for COMP2140.

-Built with Python 3, SQLite and PyQt5.
+Built with Python 3, SQLite, Tkinter and PyQt5.

 # SRS